DaveO-Home/embedded-acceptance-tests/README.md

   npm install
 ```

   To install all required dependencies.
-Also install the global package for Brunch, `npm install brunch -g`, and Broccoli, `npm install broccoli -g`.
+Also install the global cli packages for Brunch, `npm install brunch -g`, Broccoli, `npm install broccoli -g` and Parcel, `npm install parcel-bundler -g`.

 __\*\*\*__ __See__ the Webpack section for Webpack Version 4.x.x support.